selective-php/database/docs/index.md

 $users = $query->select()->from('users')->where('name', 'like', 'D%')->query()->fetchAll();
 ```

-You may also pass an multiple AND conditions:
+You may also pass multiple AND conditions:

 ```php
 $users = $query->select()->from('users')